 According to Very Well Mind’s research on colour psychology in the construction industry, which is a male dominated industry, blue CTAs have a higher chance of being more effective as blue is a colour favoured by male audiences.
 It is also a sign of reliability and signals trust.

 When presenting time sensitive offers in your CTAs, red is a great colour according to Help Scout.
 It is a signal of urgency and excitement.

-You can run AB Tests on your CTAs, running them in different colours on your site for periods of time and measuring the success rate.
+You can run A/B testing on your CTAs, running them in different colours on your site for periods of time and measuring the success rate.
 You may find that your more urgent looking CTAs perform better than others.
 Monitoring the ways in which colours work for your company can be hugely important when it comes to click through on your CTAs.

 Equally, being too big and in the face of the reader and you risk your CTA becoming a distraction.
 You don’t want to annoy your visitors with distracting CTAs that drive them away because they cannot focus on your content.

 The secret to CTA success is testing; run your tests for four weeks at a time and analyse the results.
 Test one thing at time in order to ensure that you see an accurate reflection of what is working and what isn’t.
 Get it right and your customers will keep coming back over and over again.

 Make your CTAs relevant to where your customers are in the buyer’s journey.
 Somebody still in the attract stage of the journey will be less likely to click on a CTA that encourages them to book a meeting with you than somebody who is already converted and is ready to make a purchase.